carpentries-incubator/lesson-R-packaging/_episodes/02-accessing.md

 1. The package will be, indeed, installed.
 2. The R session will be restarted.
-3. The package will be loaded (TODO: check if loaded or attached).
+3. The package will be loaded (FIXME: check if loaded or attached).

 > ## Why would you want to load a package from source
 > Can you think of a situation where you'll need to install and attach a package from source?